 Paul Shaffer’s career spans decades of iconic performances and collaborations with the biggest names in music.
 He was Paul McCartney’s musical director for Concert for New York and appeared with Faith Hill on the America: A Tribute to Heroes telethon, both of which honored and raised money for victims of the 9/11 attacks.

-A true musical genius—composer, arranger, and keyboard virtuoso—Paul has earned numerous awards and accolades, including a GRAMMY®, two honorary doctorate degrees, and induction to the Order of Canada, Canada’s highest civilian honor.
+A true musical genius—composer, arranger, and keyboard virtuoso—Paul has earned numerous awards and accolades, including a Grammy®, two honorary doctorate degrees, and induction to the Order of Canada, Canada’s highest civilian honor.
 Known for his quick wit, vast musical knowledge, and quirky charm, Paul Shaffer is an icon in the entertainment world.

 This unforgettable evening coincides with the 10th anniversary of The Late Show with David Letterman’s finale and covers Dave and Paul’s 33 years of collaboration from Late Night on NBC to The Late Show on CBS.